twarbelow/viewing_party/DTR.md

 How do you communicate best?
 How do you appreciate receiving communication from others?
  - Lito: I think it’s best to set daily meet times to review the project and determine the next steps
- - Taija: Appreciate proactive feedback earlier than later.
+ - Taija: I appreciate proactive feedback earlier rather than later.
+I may seem hurt initially, but I promise to take the time to listen and consider your point of view fairly.
+I'll get over it quickly.

 How would you describe your work style?
  - Lito: I think setting expectations early and often is the key to successful collaborative efforts.
 Generally I prefer to work alone, though it’s better to ask for help early rather than bang your head against a wall when you’re stuck.